thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_B.md

     of each spell would be lessened.
 The Hospital Wing would need to be shielded from most of the runes protecting the rest of the castle to ensure that you could still be cured using magic at full efficacy.
-Overall, this effect would bluster Hogwart's reputation for being one of the safest places in Britain.
+Overall, this effect would bolster Hogwart's reputation for being one of the safest places in Britain.

 Divination